denten-books/plain-text/main.md

 movement's overt political goals.
 Patently the "stock" of Marxism, socialism, communism and related ideologies has declined.
-Major critical theorists like Roberto Unger and Michel Berube are now legitimately writing about the left's political crisis [@cite].
+Major critical theorists like Roberto Unger and Michel Berube are now legitimately writing about the left's political crisis [CITE].
 Moreover, the political aspirations of critical theorists were always somewhat difficult to defend in the face of other, contradictory academic values like objectivity, neutrality, and critical thinking.
 However problematic those terms are in themselves, we must